 West Berkshire principally imports crushed rock by rail and exchanges sand and gravel (both sharp sand and soft sand) with neighbouring authorities and other areas, principally by road.
 The patterns of movement of aggregate are generally recorded between authority areas/regions in the four yearly aggregates movement survey, with the last survey taking place in 2014.
-The tables below set out the sources of material imported into Berkshire (Table 4, Table 5 and Table 6).
-There is no data available for West Berkshire itself.
+The tables below set out the sources of material imported into Berkshire (Table 5,